thegiftofgabes/fantasypunk-netlify/content/quickstart/_05-conversation.md

 What makes it different from any other conversation is the unique boundaries provided by the pillars, the setting, the principles, and the agenda.

-Many times, the GM will propose a situation, offer details or escalate the drama, prompting the PCs to act or react to it.
+Often time, the GM will propose a situation, offer details or escalate the drama, prompting the PCs to act or react to it.

-The GM will respond in kind and so on and so forth.
+The GM will respond to the players choices in kind and so on and so forth.

 Sometimes the PCs choose to do something bold, take a risk, raise the stakes, face opposition... or most likely just do something cool to see what happens.